+The Commission's Office of the Chair (OC) is responsible for issuing final Decisions and Orders after a trial and interim orders on issues that may arise before trial.
 After the trial, the Administrative Law Judge (ALJ) issues a Report and Recommendation, which may include findings of fact, decisions of law, and recommendations on damages and civil penalties.
-The Commission's Office of General Counsel gathers the Report and Recommendation, along with any post-trial comments and/or objections submitted by the parties, and provides the information to the Office of the Chair (OC) for a final Decision and Order.
 The OC reviews the matter, including the trial transcripts, evidence presented at trial, ALJ's Report and Recommendation and any post-trial comments or objections de novo, and then issues its Decision and Order, adopting or rejecting – in whole or in part – the ALJ's Report and Recommendation.

 Click on the case to see the full text of the decision and order.

 Commission on Human Rights ex rel.
 Martinez v.
 Musso, 09/29/17: Respondents were held liable for gender discrimination, in the form of sexual harassment, and retaliation after the individual respondent fired the Complainant for protesting his sexual harassment.
 The Complainant was awarded $38,448, comprising $22,277 in back pay, $4,170 in pre-determination interest, and $12,000 in emotional distress damages.
 The Commission also imposed a fine of $18,000 and required the Respondents to undergo training and post a notice of rights on their worksites.